danielbeach/puddleglum/README.md

 ##### Python
 This project is ported to a Python package called `puddleglum` via `pyo3` and `maturin` Use `maturin build` or `maturin develop` to build and/or drop into `venv` using this package.
+To make a venv do `virtualenv -p python3 .` and then `source bin/activate` And the `maturin` command should work from there.

 `pip install puddleglum`

 Usage